Inference-Aware Prompt Optimization for Aligning Black-Box Large Language Models: Empirical Evaluation

-\paragraph{Comparison of Exploration Strategies (Fig.~\ref{fig:fig_strategies}).} \textsc{Psst} and the Top-K screening heuristic consistently outperform all baselines.
+\paragraph{Comparison of Exploration Strategies (Figure\,\ref{fig:fig_strategies}).} \textsc{Psst} and the Top-$\boldsymbol{K}$ screening heuristic consistently outperform all baselines.
 Across all six domains, where the per-context action spaces are large (\(|\mathcal{P}|N_{\max} \in [640, 1536]\)), UCB, softmax, and \(\varepsilon\)-greedy methods struggle to explore effectively.
 Among the baselines, UCB performs comparably in some domains after $T=20\text{K}$, but only with extensive hyperparameter tuning.
 Furthermore, these baselines are fully sequential and cannot leverage the cost and computational efficiency benefits of batch exploration.
-Full \textsc{Psst} attains the best final performance across four settings, while \textsc{Psst}+$K\!X$ typically reaches strong policies faster, matching or exceeding \textsc{Psst} on three of the four real‑data tasks when the budget is small.
-Under aggressive pruning (small \(K\)), however, the heuristic becomes suboptimal—most notably on summarization and on the synthetic benchmarks—suggesting that \textsc{Psst}+$K\!X$ is attractive under tight budgets, whereas full \textsc{Psst} is preferable for critical tasks such as long‑horizon, high‑frequency deployment.
-Finally, the statistical test also validates that \textsc{Psst}, along with Top-K screening, significantly outperforms baselines in all six datasets and under nearly all budgets.
-These findings indicate that our approach reliably discovers well-aligned solutions using as few as $5\text{K}$ to $20\text{K}$ inference calls in practical settings.
+Full \textsc{Psst} attains the best final performance across four settings, while Top-$\boldsymbol{K}$ screening typically reaches strong policies faster, matching or exceeding \textsc{Psst} on three of the four real‑data tasks when the budget is small.
+Under aggressive pruning (small \(K\)), however, the heuristic becomes suboptimal—most notably on summarization and on the synthetic benchmarks—suggesting that Top-$\boldsymbol{K}$ screening is attractive under tight budgets, whereas full \textsc{Psst} is preferable for critical tasks such as long‑horizon, high‑frequency deployment.
+Finally, the statistical test also indicates that \textsc{Psst}, along with Top-$\boldsymbol{K}$ screening, significantly outperforms baselines in all six datasets and under nearly all budgets.
+These findings indicate that our approach reliably discovers well-aligned solutions using as few as $5\text{K}$ inference calls in practical settings.